 As with some of Disney’s other locations, Disneyland Paris has two adjoining but separate parks: Disneyland Paris and Walt Disney Studios Park.

 Walt Disney Studios

-March through April, as well as September through October, are our favorite times to visit.
+March to April and September to October: these are our favorite times to visit.
 These months experience fewer crowds as well as usually pleasant weather.